stevearrants/styleguide/docs/specificwords.md

 # Word list

-Here are some rules using common words and phrases.
-The bold term shows the accepted form (capitalization, hyphenation, punctuation), with accompanying text explaining usage.
+Here are some rules for using common words and phrases.
+The bold term displays the accepted form (capitalization, hyphenation, punctuation), accompanied by explanatory text on usage.

 -   **a.m.**
 -   **connector** <u>**DO NOT USE**</u>.